davidgasquez/handbook/Open Data.md

 - Let me transform them with SQL ([DuckDB](https://duckdb.org/)) and Python ([JupyterLite](https://jupyterlite.readthedocs.io/en/latest/)).
 Similar to [Neptyne](https://neptyne.com/) but in the browser (WASM).
 - Let me save the plots in a separate space and give me a shareable URL encoded link.
 	- Local datasets could be shared using something like [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole) or a temporal storage service.
+- Let me grab the state of the app (YAML/JSON, version control it, and generate static (to publish in GitHub Pages) and dynamic (hosted somewhere) dashboards from it.
 - It could also have "smart" data checks.
 Similar to [deepchecks](https://github.com/deepchecks/deepchecks) alerting for anomalies, outliers, noisy variables, ...
 - Given a large amount of [[Open Data]].
 It could offer a way for people to upload their datasets [and get them augmented](https://subsets.io/).
 	- E.g: Upload a CSV with year and country and the tool could suggest GDP per Capita or population.